bitshifters/bitshifters.github.io/_posts/prods/2019-06-23-bs-wave-runner.md

 Jointly developed by VectorEyes and Tom Seddon, prototyping started several months before the party and the demo was finished in a mad rush on the day of the competition.
 Thanks to Henley for the music player and tune conversion, and Hexwab for the player optimisations.

 Wave Runner uses several Master-specific features that aren't supported by older emulators.
 It runs on B2, runs with graphical glitches on B-Em, and won't work on BeebEm or JSBeeb.

 **EDIT: Thanks to Tom Seddon & Matt Godbolt, JSBeeb now runs the demo!**

+The latest version (linked above) is v1.1, released in August 2019.
+It fixes one obvious bug (bad scrolltext colours) and improves the timing of some effect transitions.
+If you're looking for the original 'party' version, it's [here](https://github.com/bitshifters/wave-runner).